John Defterios: Career

-Defterios was the first global broadcast journalist to enter Iran’s oil fields for a series of special reports after the 2015 international nuclear agreement with Iran.
+Defterios was the first global broadcast journalist to enter Iran's oil fields for a series of special reports after the 2015 international nuclear agreement with Iran.

 External work

-Beyond his work for CNN and CNNMoney.com, Defterios is a columnist for two of the leading English language newspapers in the Middle East and North Africa, Gulf News and Arab News.
+Beyond his work for CNN and CNNMoney.com, Defterios was a columnist for two of the leading English language newspapers in the Middle East and North Africa, Gulf News and Arab News.

 Defterios has covered oil and gas for the past three decades and has been recognized for his analysis of the sector.

 Defterios has chaired leading global summits and forums for the past two decades including: World Economic Forum, OPEC Seminar, Atlantic Council Energy Summit, Gulf Intelligence Energy Forum, U.A.E.
 Government Summit, U.S.-Saudi Arabia Investment Summit, Islamic Development Bank Annual Meetings, International Monetary Fund Round table, International Renewable Energy Agency's Ministerial Round Tables, Africa Global Business Forum and St. Petersburg International Economic Forum.